 When the Founding Fathers began writing the Constitution and forming a new system of government, many aspects of politics, philosophy, and human nature were taken into account.
 What emerged was our Constitution and its system of checks and balances.

 However, built into the Founders’ vision was a compliment to the Constitution, a formula described later by scholar Os Guinness, in his book A Free People’s Suicide, as the Golden Triangle of Freedom:

 Freedom requires virtue.

 What happened since then?
 Over time, but especially accelerating during the 20th Century, the American legal system began to take a more secular approach to its functionality.
 “Virtue” and “Faith” began to wane.
 Where character, trust, and virtue had been prevalent, the importance of legal contracts took their place.

 As Guinness wrote, “Legal contracts were strengthened and sharpened to take the place of weakening moral considerations such as character and trust.”

 #1 — FREEDOM REQUIRES VIRTUE

 Liberty and freedom don’t “just happen.”
 History is largely a tale of tyranny.
 All men were created equal and have certain unalienable rights, as recognized in the Declaration of Independence.
 However, the freedom and liberty Americans experience comes from more than just laws and regulations.
 They come from the virtue of the citizenry.

-Virtue is the only internal characteristic that supplies the self-restraint necessary to balance the risk to social order of giving people a large amount of liberty.
+Virtue is the only internal characteristic that supplies the self-restraint necessary to balance the risk to the social order of giving people a large amount of liberty.

-Without virtuous leaders and virtuous citizens there is no reason to follow laws.
+Without virtuous leaders and virtuous citizens, there is no reason to follow laws.
 The Republic has an interest in the virtue of its people, as much as the people have an interest in the character and virtue of its leaders.